elisetnp/airflow_monitoring/README.md

 Now, it is time to view the dashboard
 * Login to Grafana dashboards `http://localhost:3000/dashboards` using credentials `admin/admin`.
-* Click on the dashboard `Airflow` to view the simple DAG and task
+* Click on the dashboard `Airflow` to view the simple DAG and task.